Patrick Wisdom Player Props: Cubs vs. Reds

 Reds Pitching Rankings (2022)

-- Reds pitchers combined to give up 213 total home runs at a rate of 1.3 per game (second-most in baseball).
+- Reds pitchers combined to surrender 213 total home runs at a clip of 1.3 per game (second-most in baseball).

-- Cessa will make his first start of the season for the Reds.
+- Greene (0-0) gets the start for the Reds, his second of the season.

-- The 30-year-old righty started and threw five innings when he last appeared Tuesday, Oct.
-4 against the Chicago Cubs.
+- His most recent time out was on Thursday against the Pittsburgh Pirates, when the righty tossed 3 1/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.